 - How many payables teams?

 Wherever there are task duplication issues there are also likely to be organizational silos and therefore room for improving productivity and reducing costs.
-It’s one thing to have reduced headcount during the recession.
+It’s one thing to have reduced headcount during the economic slowdown.
 It’s another matter altogether to consolidate silo’d teams and change entrenched business practices that may be more politically oriented than business oriented.
 Boards and investors, therefore, should investigate the overall organizational structure and challenge management to justify the lack of shared services when separate operating units exist.

 Were there any recent acquisitions?

 It almost goes without saying that if there were any recent acquisitions or divestures there may also be room for improving productivity, most likely uncovered during due diligence.
 For example, if IT teams participated in the due diligence process, then any potential IT-driven consolidation may be underway.
 Or it may have been shelved for some future time when the dust settles.
-Bearing in mind the opportunity cost of non-consolidation, particularly if there was any activity put on hold during the recession, now would be time to dust off those consolidation plans.
+Bearing in mind the opportunity cost of non-consolidation, particularly if there was any activity put on hold during the global crisis, now would be time to dust off those consolidation plans.

 Your answers to these questions indicate whether or not your organization would benefit from consolidating back-office services in a shared services center to position your organization for future growth.
-But consolidation requires reengineering business processes, reallocating resources (staff, software licenses, and hardware) from multiple sites to a centralized location, and preparing end-users for a tectonic shift in business practices.
+But consolidation requires reengineering business processes, reallocating resources (staff, software licenses, and hardware) from multiple sites to a centralized or digital location, and preparing end-users for a tectonic shift in business practices.
 Though the benefits are clear, the prospects of undertaking a consolidation project may be more than is feasible for some organizations.
 In Time to Grow Part II we share one simple Oracle EBS fix that is guaranteed to improve your organization’s productivity.